What is the Go To Special function in Excel?

 Learn Go To Special (F5) with CFI’s Free Excel Crash Course.
 This course gives you the most important spreadsheet formulas, Excel keyboard shortcuts (Mac and PC), and functions, all in one concise tutorial.

-Thank you for reading this CFI guide to Go To Speical (F5) in Excel!
+Thank you for reading CFI’s guide to Go To Special.
 To keep learning and developing your Excel skills, check out these additional CFI resources: